Home Compare MRSH vs SAP.DE

 Relative Position vs Comparable Companies

-Both look solid on valuation, though Marsh & McLennan Companies, Inc. still holds the stronger peer position.
+Both rank well on stability, but Marsh & McLennan Companies, Inc. still holds a clear edge.

 MRSH